vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 below target and is produced after the start of the contract" is satisfied regardless of which price data block is used - it is still attested by the Oracle.
-This possible witness data manipulation can be prevented by requiring that the price data block be additionally attested by the Issuer, but because such manipulation will not have an effect on the outcome of the transaction, it does not justify adding another 64 bytes of the extra signature to the witness.
+This possible witness data manipulation can be prevented by requiring that the price data block be additionally attested by the issuer, but because such manipulation will not have an effect on the outcome of the transaction, it does not justify adding another 64 bytes of the extra signature to the witness.

-For the re-issuance case, the only required witness to spend the covenant-locked input is the signature from the Sponsor and the Issuer.
+For the re-issuance case, the only required witness to spend the covenant-locked input is the signature from the sponsor and the issuer.
 Other entities cannot manipulate this witness.

 Transaction pinning in mempool
 ##############################